p-adic Heights of Heegner points on Shimura curves: Introduction

-The hypothesis that the primes $\wp\vert p$ are principal is a technical assumption which intervenes only in Proposition \ref{psifinetc}.\footnote{A somewhat more sophisticated approach to our main result should remove this restriction.
-We hope to present this in a future work.} The assumption that they split in $E$ is essential to the argument but, like the assumption on $\Delta_{E/F}$, it can be removed \emph{a posteriori} if the left-hand side of the formula below is nonzero -- see \S\ref{kobtrick}.
+The hypothesis that the primes $\wp\vert p$ are principal is a technical assumption which intervenes only in Proposition \ref{psifinetc}.\footnote{A somewhat more sophisticated approach to our main result should remove this and other restrictions \cite{pyzz}.} The assumption that they split in $E$ is essential to the argument but, like the assumption on $\Delta_{E/F}$, it can be removed \emph{a posteriori} if the left-hand side of the formula below is nonzero -- see \S\ref{kobtrick}.